![]() Trevor Lawrence | #16 |

 Week | Opp | Result | CAR | YDS | TD | AVG | LNG | REC | TGT | YDS | AVG | TD | LNG |

-Tuten (5-9, 206) is one of the fastest running backs in the league (4.32-second 40) and a proven threat to make the defense pay the long-distance price for poor containment, but so is Travis Etienne.
-The difference to Jacksonville is that Etienne is on the last year of his rookie contract, and Tuten as a rookie fourth-round pick is probably somewhat raw in the meantime.
-Taking whatever Etienne can give this year before moving to Tuten beyond 2025 is clearly a reasonable plan.
-To take on a leading role Tuten will need to significantly improve his ball security and passing-down abilities.
-Fellow Jacksonville runner Tank Bigsby fumbles too much, yet Tuten's collegiate fumbling in comparison is magnitudes worse.
-Tuten was credited with 10 fumbles on just 428 total touches in his two years at Virginia Tech, and if he keeps fumbling at anything similar to that rate then he simply will not play.
-Sometimes running backs just need to brush up on the fundamentals, though, and if Tuten can do that then his loud speed could be a big part of the Jacksonville offense, including in 2025 if the opportunity arises.
+Tuten (5-foot-9, 206 pounds) is one of the fastest running backs in the league (4.32 40) and a threat to make defenses pay the long-distance price for poor containment -- but so is Travis Etienne.
+The difference to Jacksonville is that Etienne is on the last year of his rookie contract, while Tuten, a rookie fourth-round pick, is probably somewhat raw for now.
+Taking whatever Etienne can give this year before moving to Tuten beyond 2025 is a reasonable plan.
+To take on a leading role, Tuten will need to significantly improve his ball security and passing-down skills from what he showed at Virginia Tech.
+Fellow Jacksonville runner Tank Bigsby fumbles too much, yet Tuten's collegiate fumbling in comparison was magnitudes worse.
+Tuten fumbled 10 times on 428 touches the past two years, and if he keeps coughing it up at anything similar to that rate, he simply will not play.
+On the other hand, Etienne and Bigsby are vulnerable to competition if Tuten can improve his ball security and become more than just a size-speed freak.